Recently updated on November 30th, 2024 at 11:18 am

 Representation:Japanese-coded sapphic main character and a Black genderfluid main character

 Sapphic pirates?
-Yes please.
-This sapphic fantasy book has mermaids, a mystery, witches and pirates.
+Yes, please.
+This sapphic fantasy book has mermaids, a mystery, and pirates.
 The worldbuilding around the sea was beautiful and the fables were fascinating.

 In this dual POV, we follow Flora and Evelyn.
 Flora takes on the identity of Florian to earn the respect of the crew.
 For a former starving orphan, the brutal life of a pirate is about survival.

-But as pirates prepare to sell passengers into slavery, Flora is drawn to Lady Evelyn Hasegawa.
-She’s en-route to a dreaded arranged marriage.
+Flora finds herself attracted to Lady Evelyn Hasegawa.
+She’s en route to a dreaded arranged marriage.

 Buy on Amazon | Waterstones